Master Forensic Accounting Skills

-There are 10 courses that makeup 30 credits in the online MSFA program at Utica College.
+There are 10 courses that makeup 30 credits in the online MSFA program at Utica University.
 You can review courses now.

 Through our unique partnership with CipherTrace — a leading cryptocurrency intelligence company — you can become a CipherTrace Certified Examiner (CTCE) and learn how to analyze and trace funds lost in cryptocurrency fraud and theft.
 You’ll use the same tools and get the same CTCE training as regulators and law enforcement members around the world do in becoming expert cryptocurrency financial investigators.

-Additionally, the Association of Certified Anti-Money Laundering Specialists’ (ACAMS) unique academic partnership with Utica College that offers invaluable student benefits including:
+Additionally, the Association of Certified Anti-Money Laundering Specialists’ (ACAMS) unique academic partnership with Utica University that offers invaluable student benefits including: